BillMrvica/SME309_FinalProj_ARM_v3/Vivado_on_mac/README.md

 start_gui
 ```

-## Communication between dockers and MacOS
+## Communication between Dockers and MacOS

 The repository that you have specified by command `-v` could be access by both MacOS and dockers.
 For example, we have mounted two repositories by command `-v ~/vivado-dir:/vivado`, `~/vivado-dir` on your mac and `/vivado` in your docker container.